Quick start

 When should I use the Plywood Calculator?

-Use it when your task matches one of these common needs: Estimate plywood sheets for subfloor or sheathing.
-Compare 4x8 sheets with smaller project panels.
-It works best when you already know the values, dates, units, or settings the page asks for.
+Use it when your task matches one of these common needs: Estimate 4x8 plywood sheets for a subfloor or wall.
+Plan rough roof sheathing sheet count from roof square footage.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Plywood Calculator doing with my inputs?

 In plain language: The calculator multiplies sheet width by sheet length for sheet coverage, adds waste to the project area, divides adjusted area by sheet coverage, and rounds up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Plywood Calculator inputs mean?

-Area: the total square feet you want to cover before waste.
-Sheet width and length: the actual sheet size in feet, commonly 4 by 8.
-Waste percent: extra sheet area for cuts, layout, mistakes, and damaged edges.
-Price per sheet: optional cost input used only for a rough material price.
+Project area: the floor, wall, roof deck, cabinet, or furniture square feet you want to cover before waste.
+Sheet width and length: the actual panel size in feet.
+A common full plywood sheet is 4 by 8 feet, or 32 square feet.
+Waste percent: extra sheet area for cuts, layout, damaged edges, saw kerf, and mistakes.
+Price per sheet: optional cost input used only for a rough panel-material price.

 How should I read the Plywood Calculator answer?